 - Make sure that you have enough data to evaluate the strategy’s performance.
 Consider reviewing your data weekly as opposed to daily, especially if there is little traffic.

 - Consider that a number of factors may affect your results over a period of time.
 Your results may be affected by holidays, weekends, special events, changes to your product data, and your competitors in the auction.

 - Account for conversion delays.
 Some conversions take more time than others, in some cases up to days or even weeks.
 If you compare recent performance with past performance, your recent performance might not look as strong because of conversion delay.
 Learn more about how to find out how long it takes for your customers to convert

 - If you make significant changes to your campaign, like restructuring your product groups or changing your targets, give the bid strategy time to adjust.
 This could take a few days for smaller changes and up to 2 weeks for larger changes.

-- Review your bid strategies and determine if each target ROAS bid strategy gets at least 20 conversions per month and fully benefits from target ROAS.
-Performance will generally be better with fewer, larger campaigns.
+- Review your bid strategies and determine if each Target ROAS bid strategy gets at least 15 conversions per month and fully benefits from Target ROAS.
+Performance will generally improve with fewer, larger campaigns and more conversions.

-- In certain cases, you may want to make sure you remain competitive as other advertisers increase their bids.
-For example, this could apply during a sales period where you want to increase volume.
-In these cases, consider reducing your target ROAS.
-The strategy will adjust your bids up resulting in higher volume.
+- You might consider ways to to make sure you remain competitive as other advertisers increase their bids.
+For example, bids might increase during a sales period or a change in season.
+In these cases, consider reducing your Target ROAS.
+The strategy will adjust your bids up, resulting in higher volume.